biovino1/DCTSearch/bench/cath/README.md

 # Benchmarking - CATH20
 **************************************************************************************************************

 This directory tests DCTSearch using CATH20 v4.2.0 in the same way as knnProtT5 [1].
 This clustered version of CATH contains 14,433 domain sequences in 5,125 families.
 All domains were added to the target database.
 10,874 domains from 1,566 of the families with more than one domain were used as queries.
 Results are considered true positives if they belong to the same homologous superfamily as the query, and false positives if they belong to different superfamilies.
-We calculate both the top-1 hit rates and AUC1 scores for each query (ignoring self hits).
+We calculate both the top-1 hit rates (Qraw and Qnorm as calculated in [1]) and AUC1 scores for each query (ignoring self hits).

 ## Running the benchmark
 You can prepare the cath20 dataset by running the follow command from the root directory: